ntasfi/mobileControlBridge/README.md

 </script>
 ```

-Then add the mappings you want to watch for within *mobileControlBridge.js*.
-The layout for each map is as such:
+Then add whatever mappings you want to to the settings.mappings object within *mobileControlBridge.js*, starting after line 17.
+The form for each map is as such:

 ```javascript
 "Alpha": { //has to be one of the keys from the measurments object (Alpha, Beta, Gamma, X, Y, Z)